scrapy/parsel/docs/usage.rst

 -----------------------

 When you're using an API that only accepts XPath expressions, it's sometimes useful to convert CSS to XPath.
-This allow you to take advantage of the conciseness of CSS to query elements by classes and the easeness of manipulating XPath expressions at the same time.
+This allows you to take advantage of the conciseness of CSS to query elements by classes and the easeness of manipulating XPath expressions at the same time.